GabrieleGiuseppini/Floating-Sandbox/Guides/Material System.md

    - "Horn1", "Horn2", "Horn3": steam horn sounds.
 - _wet failure rate_: the average number of lamps of this material that will fail in a minute when wet.
    - For example, 2.0 means that a wet lamp will most likely turn off after 30 seconds of becoming wet.
+- _water pump nominal force_: when the element is of the WaterPump type, describes the force with which the pump takes water in (when positive) or out (when negative).